sanjar-notes/react/home/3_Resources/2_React_the_complete_guide/10_side-effects,_reducers,_contextAPI/122_Using_React_Context_API.md

 - One should absolutely use `useState`, `useEffect` in the context component, for persistence and automatic re-renders.
 FIXME: is `useState` even required if writing to context already causes re-render?

 - One must be careful to not use context for reusable components, which must use props (which are basically arguments for them).
-- So use context only when there's lot of plumbing needed AND for *specific* components.
+- So use context only when there's lot of plumbing needed AND the components involved are *specific*(i.e. not reused).

 - Context component(s) and the store folder are nice way to handle all data within the app, in a dedicated place.